 These meetings will require providers to show funders how they are meeting the key areas and report on other relevant milestones.

-An update on money spent each quarter to be provided
+An update on money spent each quarter to be provided.

 A timetable for the submission of reports will be shared with the provider as part of the funding agreement.